Where funds are needed most

 Recurring donations are so important because they give reliable income that lets us plan to meet the needs of disabled people.
 As a supporter you’ll receive quarterly updates from us, with stories of people we support.

-Support for families
+Providing back up for families

 It’s an unfair reality that families don’t always get the support their disabled child is entitled to.
 Some agencies and schools can be hard to deal with.
 Your gift can help us give support that meets each family’s needs.